Nonlinear Superconducting Magnetoelectric Effect

 Here $t$ parameterizes the usual kinetic energy, $J_{\mathrm{ex}}$ denotes the $d_{x^2-y^2}$ exchange magnetic order and $\mu$ is the Fermi energy. $a$ denotes the lattice constant.
-We note that an additional Rashba SOI term $H_R=\lambda a(k_x s_y-k_y s_x)$ can be readily added to $H_{\bm{k}}$ with $\lambda$ term representing the strength of SOI, that arises in altermagnets~\cite{vsmejkal2022emerging,fang2023quantum}.
-Here, $s$ matrices operate on the spin degree of freedom.
+We note that an additional Rashba SOI term $H_R=\lambda a(k_x s_y-k_y s_x)$ can be readily added to $H_{\bm{k}}$ with $\lambda$ term representing the strength of SOI, that arises in altermagnets~\cite{vsmejkal2022emerging,fang2024quantum}.
 This Hamiltonian breaks time reversal symmetry $\mathcal{T}=-i s_y\mathcal{K}$ ($\mathcal{K}$ is the complex conjugate) and four-fold rotation symmetry $C_4=e^{i\pi s_z/4}$, but preserves the combination of them as $C_4 \mathcal{T}$.
 The SOI term breaks inversion ($\mathcal{P}$) symmetry without breaking $C_4 \mathcal{T}$.
 Throughout our work, we use the energy unit $t$.
 As an illustration of the spin-split band structure in altermagnet, we plot Eq.~(\ref{eq:alm_hamiltonian}) in Fig.~\ref{fig:fig1}(c); here we have used $J_{\mathrm{ex}}=0.4t$ and $\lambda=0$.

 Because of the proximity effect between the altermagnet and superconductor, Cooper pairs can tunnel into the altermagnet.
 For a thin film of altermagnet [see Fig.~\ref{fig:fig1}(a)], with thickness $d$ much less than the coherence length of the superconductor ($d \ll \xi$), the pairing gap is approximately uniform along the $z$ direction.
 We have focused on an conventional $s$-wave superconductor with the pairing $\Delta_0$.
 Using the parameters as $(J_{\mathrm{ex}},\lambda,\mu,\Delta_0)=(0.2,0,0.3,0.1)t$, we diagonalize the BdG Hamiltonian and plot the fully gapped BdG energy spectrum in Fig.~\ref{fig:fig2}(a).
-Although the pairing potential is purely $s$-wave, the induced superconducting correlations can be obtained as $F=[\psi_0+\bm{d}(\bm{k})\cdot \bm{s}]is_y$, where $\psi_0$ and $\bm{d}$ vector parameterize the spin-singlet and spin-triplet pairing correlations, respectively~\cite{gor2001superconducting,frigeri2004superconductivity,zhou2016ising}.
-We have $d = (0,0,d_z)$ with $d_z \propto J_{\mathrm{ex}}(k_x^2-k_y^2)$, indicating that the $d$-wave magnetic order gives rise to the spin-triplet pairing correlation in altermagnets due to the proximity effect.
+Although the pairing potential is purely $s$-wave, the induced superconducting correlations can be obtained as $F(\bm{k},\omega)=[\psi_0+i\omega\bm{d}(\bm{k})\cdot \bm{s}]is_y$, where $\psi_0$ and $\bm{d}$ vector parameterize the spin-singlet and spin-triplet pairing correlations, respectively~\cite{bergeret2005odd,gor2001superconducting,frigeri2004superconductivity,zhou2016ising,linder2019odd}.
+We have $d = (0,0,d_z)$ with $d_z \propto J_{\mathrm{ex}}(k_x^2-k_y^2)$, indicating that the $d$-wave magnetic order gives rise to the odd-frequency spin-triplet pairing correlation in altermagnets due to the proximity effect.